Learn how to make oat milk at home! With this easy recipe, it always comes out smooth & creamy - perfect for adding to coffee, baking recipes & more!

 Once you’ve made oat milk, use it as you would dairy milk, cashew milk, or any other type of milk you like.
 I like to chill it and drink it with ice, add it to coffee, or use it to make a matcha latte.
 It would also be great in breakfast/brunch oat-y recipes like oatmeal, baked oatmeal, overnight oats, or no bake cookies.
 Alternatively, use it in any brunch baking recipe that calls for milk, like my vegan chocolate cake, blueberry muffins, banana bread, or cinnamon rolls.

-Because oat milk has a strong oat-y flavor, I don’t recommend using it in savory recipes.
+Because it has a strong oat-y flavor, I don’t recommend using it in savory recipes.
 You’ll find my favorite way to enjoy it in the recipe below.
 I like to add a pinch of salt and a splash of vanilla and maple syrup to sweeten it up!

 How to Make Oat Milk